One of our all-time most popular articles is: How much professional indemnity insurance do I need?

 There's a lot to consider when it comes to making sure your business is well covered.

-Obviously, it pays to keep your insurer in the loop each time you update your kit.
+Obviously, it pays to keep your insurer in the loop when something changes, like if your turnover goes up.
 They'll know best whether or not you need to increase your level of cover.

 It's also good practice to use your insurance renewal as an opportunity to check your levels of cover.